|Newport Harbor (Goat Island), RI|

 In the late 1800s, steamboat companies maintained a private beacon near the south end of the island, known as the Goat Island Shoal Dolphin.
 The beacon was made of piles tied together and driven into the sea bottom, with oil lamps on top.
 The lamps were replaced by electric lights in about 1891.
 In 1905, the government took over the beacon, and replaced it with a skeleton tower in 1912.

-In the fall of 2005, the Newport Harbor Lighthouse reversed its traditional role for a week and actually invited mariners to approach the tower and disembark on its grounds.
+In the fall of 2005, Newport Harbor Lighthouse reversed its traditional role for a week and actually invited mariners to approach the tower and disembark on its grounds.
 The station was serving as a staging platform for the annual Grey Goose International Sailing Federation Team Racing World Championship, which was hosted in Newport by the New York Yacht Club.
 This race has been described as “sailing’s equivalent of World Cup soccer.”
-The American Lighthouse Foundation extended its hospitable invitation in part to raise public awareness of historic lighthouses among a receptive audience of sailing enthusiasts.
+The American Lighthouse Foundation extended its hospitable invitation to raise public awareness of historic lighthouses among a receptive audience of sailing enthusiasts.

-Thanks in part to a $25,000 grant from The 1772 Foundation, the American Lighthouse Foundation was able to begin the first phase of a $120,000 restoration of the Newport Harbor Lighthouse during the spring of 2006.
+Thanks in part to a $25,000 grant from The 1772 Foundation, the American Lighthouse Foundation was able to begin the first phase of a $120,000 restoration of Newport Harbor Lighthouse during the spring of 2006.
 The work was done by Abcore Restoration Company, which also restored the Plum Beach and Pomham Rocks lighthouses, and included removing old paint and mortar, repointing the granite blocks, repairing railings, and painting the exterior.

 Located on the northern end of Goat Island in the harbor at